danielpclark/faster_path/README.md

 | `FasterPath.extname` | `File.extname` |

 It's been my observation (and some others) that the Rust implementation of the C code for `File` has similar results but performance seems to vary based on CPU cache on possibly 64bit/32bit system environmnets.

-**Developers for FasterPath:** Most of these need to be rewritten, please use `WITH_REGRESSION=true TEST_MONKEYPATCHES=true` in your testing.
-You can see the resulting failures currently on TravisCI under "Allow Failures".
+When these methods were initially written, and somewhat simplistic, they were faster than the C implementations on `File`.
+After the implementations have been perfected to match the behavior in Ruby they don't perform as well and are therefore not included by default when the monkey patch method `FasterPath.sledgehammer_everything!` is executed.
+If you don't want to pass the `WITH_REGRESSION` environment variable you can put any turthy parameter on the monkey patch method to include it.

 ## Getting Started with Development